BornAgainCoder7/christopherbuekerdotcom-css/README.md

 ## 🛠️ Built With

-- Manual CSS design and editing in VS Code
+- CSS design and editing in VS Code
 - Prompt engineering + AI-assisted debugging

 ---